thankful-ai/yeoman/README.md

 				them?
 			... maybe not in v1, learn more then add complexity if it's needed.
+			... actually is needed in v1 for security updates with 100% uptime.
 		yeoman -autoscale 3:5 service deploy abc
 			> should proxy folders be go:embed into cmd/yeoman, so
 			> it can automatically build the proxy? i.e. it's built